-The Hebridean Dark Skies Festival welcomes the acclaimed TV presenter, author and ambassador for STEM education to Lewis for the first time.
+The Hebridean Dark Skies Festival hosts an evening with the acclaimed TV presenter, author and ambassador for STEM education, including a chance for you ask your own questions.

 Dallas Campbell has won many plaudits for his services to the public understanding of science, including an Honorary Masters degree, an Honorary Fellowship from the British Science Association, honorary life membership for his work at theRoyal Institution, and an Arthur C Clarke Media Award for services to space science.
 His TV work includes the BAFTA-nominated Stargazing Live (BBC 2) which broadcast astronaut Tim Peake’s historic launch to the International Space Station live from Kazahkstan.